-To help decide if he/she should join the study, we'd like to ask your opinion whether or not they would want to be involved.
-We'd ask you to consider what you know of their wishes and feelings, and to consider their interests.
+We would then ask that you put your own views about the research aside and consider and take into account what you know of their past and present wishes and feelings, had they been able to consent for themselves.
 Please let us know of any advance decisions they may have made about participating in research.
 These should take precedence.

-If you decide your relative/friend/patient would have no objection to taking part we will ask you to read and sign the consultee declaration.
+If you decide your ward/relative/person you are consenting for would have no objection to taking part we will ask you to read and sign the Consent Form for Welfare Guardian/ Welfare Attorney/Nearest Relative.
 We'll then give you a copy to keep.
-We will keep you fully informed during the study so you can let us know if you have any concerns or you think your relative/friend/patient should be withdrawn.
+We will keep you fully informed during the study so you can let us know if you have any concerns or you think your ward/relative/person should be withdrawn.

-If your decision is that your friend/relative/patient would not wish to take part it will not affect the standard of care they receive in any way.
-If you are unsure about taking the role of consultee you may seek independent advice.
+If your decision is that your ward/relative/person you are consenting for would not wish to take part it will not affect the standard of care they receive in any way.
+If you are unsure about giving permission for your ward/relative/person you are consenting for to take part in this study you may seek independent advice.
 We will understand if you do not want to take on this responsibility.